M-Alsuleibi/Terraform/README.md

   - Demonstrates the use of the `count` parameter and `count.index` attribute to create multiple resources dynamically.
   - Creates three different IAM users using the `count` parameter and variable list for user names.

+5. `conditional_exp` branch:

+  - Illustrates the use of conditional expressions in Terraform to dynamically control resource creation based on a variable.
+  - Creates either three `t2.micro` instances for a development environment or one `t2.large` instance for a production environment based on the value of the `is_test` variable.

 ## Screenshots:

 ![alt text](<Screenshot from 2024-06-18 15-09-27.png>)